Here are some tricks to avoid it becoming fright night:

 · Lightweight to avoid overheating

-· Doesn't confine or restrain his movements in any way
+· Doesn't confine or restrain their movements in any way

-· Is free of any adornments he might be tempted to chew off and swallow
+· Is free of any adornments they might be tempted to chew off and swallow

 If they are prone to pick up random food at the park be super vigilant or create a Hannibal Lector or Darth Vader style costume to hit the streets.
 That way they can still be part of the fun without digestive repercussions.
 Just make sure that the costume is not uncomfortable to wear, and make sure they get lots of healthy rewards before you put it on and after you take it off.